balandinodidonato/MyoMapper/README.md

 ### MyoMapper

-On the left side we have a visual representation of all Myo's data and on the right controls to manage them.
+On the left side of the widow a visual representation of all Myo's data and on the right side the controls to manage them.

-Myo data visualisation can be enabled or disabled by the toggle on the top right of the window.
+The Myo data visualisation can be enabled or disabled by the toggle on the top right of the window.
+By disabling the Myo data visual representation you can save CPU, which in some cases may be useful for other process.

 <img src="https://raw.githubusercontent.com/balandinodidonato/MyoMapper/documentatation/docs/MyoMapper-Waveform.png" width="80" alt="MyoMapper-EMG"/>